Bye bye negative thoughts...6 March 2019

 Okay, here’s the science.
 We all have something called ‘attention bias’ which is where we focus on the negative in order to protect ourselves from (now) non-existent dangers, like sabre-toothed tigers.

 When I get a flare up now, I know it’s time to dial everything back.
 For me it’s a good time to chase some sunshine.
-My eczema tells me to get some more rest, to focus a little more on what I’m eating and drinking, to maybe take some time out from work.
+My dry skin tells me to get some more rest, to focus a little more on what I’m eating and drinking, to maybe take some time out from work.
 It’s my little voice saying Camille, time to put the brakes on.

 Here’s how to reframe those nasty negative thoughts: